 These fees can almost always be avoided by using the techniques we’ve outlined above.
 In particular:

-- Asking all stakeholders to review and proof earlier on in the process and consolidating feedback
+- Ask all stakeholders to review and proof earlier on in the process and consolidating feedback

-- Resolving any contradictory feedback received by your team
+- Resolve any contradictory feedback received by your team

-- Ensuring that text content has been fully copy edited, proofed, and approved prior to beginning design
+- Ensure that text content has been fully copy edited, proofed, and approved prior to beginning design